When and How to Stop Breastfeeding a Baby

 • Most women tend to put on weight after they stop breastfeeding their baby.
 This may happen because of extra calorie intake that happens during the breastfeeding days and which may not go down the moment they wean off their baby.
 However, this may be controlled with strong willpower, but still, it may take a few days or few weeks time to cut down on the calories.

-A mother always knows what is best for her baby and thus it is very important to listen to your instincts when it comes to weaning off your little bundle of joy.
+A mother always knows what is best for her baby, and thus, it is very important to listen to your instincts when it comes to weaning off your little bundle of joy.

 FAQs